rajmundtakacs/redditproject/README.md

 # Reddit Clone

 Reddit Clone is a React + Redux application that mimics core Reddit features: browsing posts, filtering by topics, searching, and viewing post details with comments.
+The app fetches data from the Reddit public JSON API to display posts, search results, and comments dynamically.
 It was built as a portfolio project to practice **state management, responsive design, and API-driven development**.

 ---